Levridge-Tory/LevridgeIntegrationDocs/docs/Agsync.md

 - An inventory site indicating where the product is physically located
 - Commission/Sales groups indicating the agronomist that sold the service to the customer (Confirm and clarify this statement)

-#### Integration Framework Setup for Sending Customers:
+#### Integration Framework Setup for Sending Customers
-“Out of the Box Customer V3” is being utilized and the code in the integration is choosing the data fields the entities pass through.
+"Out of the Box Customer V3" is being utilized and the code in the integration is choosing the data fields the entities pass through.
 The Dispatching Account ID is included on the customer form to only send accounts that have a dispatching account tied to it to AgSync.
 This is filtered by the Event Framework V3 Entity.
 An example is a client might have 100K in their database but for work order purposes there are only 30K that will ever work with AgSync.
 Filtering is again used in the Event Framework V3 Entity in the Customer Operation.
 This is a more sophisticated filter due to multiple types of operations an individual customer could have.

 Customer Operation is setup by four different filters:
 1. Customer Operation Type